nightroman/FarNet/PowerShellFar/README.md

 - `{Edit}`

     Opens the source in the editor at the debugger line.
-The editor is locked because changes during debugging normally should be avoided.
-Of course the editor can be unlocked and the script modified but normal debugging may be difficult after that.
+The editor is locked because changes during debugging are not recommended.
+You may unlock and change the script but debugging may be difficult after that.
 On exit the debugger dialog is repeated.

 - `{View}`